 No credit card required

-What is Classroom Music?
+What Is Classroom Music?

 Classroom music helps to set an atmosphere, reinforce learning, or promote relaxation in a classroom environment.

 Whether you play music at the very start of the day as students arrive at school, during study periods, or to mark the beginning of break time, music can be a valuable tool in your classroom.
 Music can help to set a mood for your students.
+Here's how:

-• Study music promotes relaxation and allows students to overcome stress and anxiety while studying.
+- Study music promotes relaxation and allows students to overcome stress and anxiety while studying.

-• Background music could help students to improve their focus while working through long study sessions.
+- Background music could help students to improve their focus while working through long study sessions.

-• Relaxing music can help to ease study nerves and beat pre-exam anxiety.
+- Relaxing music can help to ease study nerves and beat pre-exam anxiety.

-• Additionally, music can help your students to absorb and retain more knowledge.
+- Music can help your students to absorb and retain more knowledge.

 How Does Music Help Us Learn?